l-404-l/MLEZUpdater/README.md

 # MelonLoader Easy Updater
-Easily keep MelonLoader up to date on any game.
+Easily keep MelonLoader up to date on any supported game.

 # Installation